prasasatbumi/TUGAS1-PuhSepuh/README.md

 Link: https://hub.docker.com/editions/community/docker-ce-desktop-windows

-After successful installation, run `docker` application and do the following steps:
+After successful installation, run `docker` application and do the following steps in `Command Prompt`:

 - To start a mongo server instance, run the following command:
 ```